l973903704-source/slam_with_on_go1/README.md

 ROS Melodic workspace package for odometry-assisted 2D LaserScan SLAM and navigation on a Unitree Go1-style robot platform.

-# slam_v44 Concept Summary

-`slam_v44` is a ROS Melodic package for odometry-assisted 2D LaserScan SLAM, occupancy grid mapping, and basic navigation.

-The main idea is to use odometry as the primary source of continuous motion estimation, use scan matching only for small local corrections, and then insert LaserScan data into a fixed `map` frame.

 ## Core Idea